microsoft/dist-ir/docs/ir.md

     name: String
         # Again, does it need to be unique in a module?
     type: Type
-    device: Int
+    device: DeviceID
         # Which device this value lives on
+    # TODO pointer to source op that generated this value?
 }

 Type =
-    | Tensor{shape: Shape, dtype: Type}
+    | Tensor{shape: Optional[Shape], dtype: Type}
     | Float | Int | ...
 ```

-TODO should device be a field of Value, or should each Type have a device field?
+Notes:
+- All values have a device, but this can be 0 for default device.
+- Tensor shapes are optional, but we might want to enforce that we know input
+    shapes.
+We also want to retain flexibility in the definition of shape so
+    that we can handle things like flexible batch dimension.

 ## Representing distributed computation